univention/ucs-school/doc/kelvin/docs/resource-users.rst

         }
     }

+The ``password`` attribute is missing in the response, because UCS systems never stores or sends clear text passwords.

 Modify / Move
 -------------

 It is possible to perform complete and partial updates of existing user objects.
 The ``PUT`` method expects a JSON object with all user attributes set.
+The ``password`` attribute should *not* be sent repeatedly, as most password policies forbid reusing the same password.
 The ``PATCH`` method will update only those attributes sent in the request.
 Both methods return a complete Users resource in the response body, exactly as a ``GET`` request would.